 ALLISON BONIFAY, MA, LPC

-Executive Director & Senior Clinician
+Director of Clinic Operations & Senior Clinician

 “Do the thing you fear and the death of fear is certain.”

 Supporting Parenting for Anxious Childhood Emotions (SPACE), Yale Child Study Center, 2020

 Clinical Supervision OBLPCT, 2014

 Collaborative Problem Solving, Certified Tier 1 Training, 2011

 Bonifay, A., Gelman, I., Brown, A., & Lindsay, M. (2021, October 8 – 10).
 All in due time: Personal retrospectives on treatment response.
 [Workshop session].
 IOCDF Online OCD Conference.